 In May 2011, a complete randomized design was applied to the site.
-Within a 24 m \times 29 m area (696 m2), thirty 4 m \times 4 m plots were established for five treatments with six replicates per treatment.
+Within a $24 \text{ m} \times 29 \text{ m}$ area (696 m2), $30.4 \text{ m} \times 4 \text{ m}$ plots were established for five treatments with six replicates per treatment.
 The soil within this experimental area is homogenous.
 Adjacent plots were separated by 1 m buffer zone and PVC plates to prevent water and nutrient exchanges.
-A certain mass proportion of 2 mm- sieved river sand (siliceous, pH 7.5 \pm 0.2) was mixed with native soil for each of three depths (0-20 cm, 20-40 cm, and 40-60 cm).
+A certain mass proportion of 2 mm sieved river sand (siliceous, pH 7.5 \pm 0.2) was mixed with native soil for each of three depths (0-20, 20-40, and 40-60 cm).
 Three soil depths were considered in this study to study effect of soil coarseness on soil properties of plant root layer (0-20 cm), transition layer of plant roots (20-40 cm), and transition layer of soil genesis (40-60 cm).
-To mix the river sand and native soils evenly in each plot, soils of each depth were digged out and mixed with the sand by agitators in the same mass proportion separately.
+To mix the river sand and native soils evenly in each plot, soils of each depth were dug out and mixed with the sand by agitators in the same mass proportion separately.
 The soils were refilled back to the field in respective depths after mixture.
-The proportions are 0, 10%, 30%, 50%, and 70% to mimic different soil coarseness degrees or intensities: control grassland without soil coarseness (C0), light soil coarseness (C10), moderate soil coarseness (C30), heavy soil coarseness (C50), and severe soil coarseness (C70), respectively.
-In August 2012, 0-5 cm soils of all plots were taken out and autoclaved at 105 °C for 3 h to deactivate the seeds and then refilled back.
+The proportions are 0, 10, 30, 50, and 70 % to mimic different soil coarseness degrees or intensities: control grassland without soil coarseness (C0), light soil coarseness (C10), moderate soil coarseness (C30), heavy soil coarseness (C50), and severe soil coarseness (C70), respectively.
+In August 2012, 0-5 cm soils of all plots were taken out and autoclaved at 105 °C for 3 h to deactivate the seeds and then refilled.
 This was adequate to prevent the reproduction of original plants.
 In July 2013, plant community was transplanted from local natural grassland according to its species composition by point quadrats (Goodall, 1952).
-Plant community composition was investigated in a permanent quadrat of 1 m×1 m at August of 2014 and 2015 (unpublished data).
+At the start of this experiment, the plant community composition was the same for all the treatment plots.
+Plant community composition was investigated in a permanent quadrat of $1 \text{ m} \times 1 \text{ m}$ in August of 2014 and 2015 (unpublished data).
+The plant community at the site is dominated by Carex duriuscula.
 The chemical characteristics of the 0-10 cm soil are given in Table 1.